Pp3ng/Bookkeeper_mysql/README.md

 ## Security

 - User passwords are hashed using SHA-256 before being stored in the database.
+- Prepared statements are used to prevent SQL injection attacks.
 - Each user can only access their own transaction records.